cpondoc/CSHS-After-School-Java/Week 2/ReadME.md

 # Week 2

-During our meeting for the first week, we will be covering the arithmetic operations you can use when creating a program:
+During our meeting for the second week, we will be covering the arithmetic operations you can use when creating a program:
 * Variables
 * Addition
 * Subtraction